 A rigid sole, particularly in the heel, is ideal for Olympic lifting.
-A soft sole’s cushioning will absorb the power that an athlete produces in her leg drive during explosive movements.
-Nike’s Romaleo or adidas’ AdiPower have hard plastic or non-compressive TPU sole material for explosive lifts.
+A soft sole’s cushioning will absorb the power that an athlete produces in their leg drive during explosive movements.

 What Is the Best CrossFit Shoe?

-The best CrossFit shoes for men and the best CrossFit shoes for women will vary by individual.
+The best CrossFit shoes for both men and women will vary by individual.
 The best cross trainer will be as versatile as the sport of CrossFit itself.
 The best shoes in the sport will allow you run, climb, jump, lift, and squat with relative ease.

 Can You Run in CrossFit Shoes?